Skip to main content

 What is Microblading?

-Microblading is a form of semi-permanent cosmetic tattooing that creates the appearance of fuller, more defined eyebrows by depositing pigment into the skin.
+Microblading is a form of semi-permanent cosmetic tattooing that creates the appearance of fuller, more defined eyebrows by depositing pigment into the skin using a handheld tool with ultra-fine needles.

 What is Threading?

-• 2.
-Rolls twisted thread across skin surface
+2. Rolls twisted thread across the skin surface

-• 5.
-Results in clean, precise brow shape
+5. Results in a clean, precise brow shape lasting 2–4 weeks

 FactorMicrobladingThreading